 The province of Ontario already dedicated August 1st as Emancipation Day in 2008.
 To declare August 1st as Emancipation Day throughout Canada claims for the entire country a meaningful commemoration that both affirms and underpins our multicultural reality for ourselves and for the world.

-The Royal Commonwealth Society of Canada's Emancipation Day campaign has been successfully sponsored by the Member of Parliament Nathaniel Erskine-Smith (Beaches-East York) and is now an official House of Commons e-Petition.
-Please demonstrate your support to declare August 1st Emancipation Day from coast to coast to coast, and sign our petition now!
+The Royal Commonwealth Society of Canada's Emancipation Day campaign has been successfully sponsored by the Member of Parliament Nathaniel Erskine-Smith (Beaches-East York).
+The official e-Petition has collected the required number of signatures and is on its way to the House of Commons for debate.
+Please demonstrate your support by contacting your MP or sign our petition - View Petition Here.